NFCS Awards Program

 Click here to submit your Lifetime Achievement Nomination

-We are now taking nominations for the seventh David M. Altwegg Lifetime Achievement Award.
+Nominations are now open for the for the eighth annual David M. Altwegg Lifetime Achievement Award.
 The nomination consists of a two-page write-up addressing the candidate's embodiment of the criteria below.
-Nominations submitted before 30 September 2024 will be considered for award at the 2025 Symposium.
+Nominations submitted before 24 October 2025 will be considered for award at the 2026 Symposium.

 David M. Altwegg Lifetime Achievement Award